MDSV9/garden/src/site/notes/03 - Resources/programming/Garden Publish/Literature Note - Pymongo Tutorial using an Atlas Cluster.md

 ### In Concept

-Data can put in storage
+Data can be stored.

-- Such storage must allow its data to be _readable_ and _updatable_
+- Such storage must allow its data to be _readable_ and _updatable_.
-- Before such actions can be taken the storage location must _allocate_ and _initialize_ the content
+- Before such actions can be taken, the storage location must _allocate_ and _initialize_ the content.
-- And at some later point the storage can be _deleted_ and _deallocated_
+- At some later point, the storage can be _deleted_ and _deallocated_.

-These make the basic operations of storage management **CRUD**
+These constitute the basic operations of storage management: **CRUD**.

 ## Learning MongoDB with pymongo

-This project focuses on learning by doing, we will follow the tutorial found in mongodb's website.
-For now we will use the cloud solution MongoDB.Atlas but in future projects we will use docker and self hosting solutions
+This project focuses on learning by doing.
+We will follow the tutorial found on MongoDB's website.
+For now, we will use the cloud solution, MongoDB Atlas, but in future projects, we will use Docker and self-hosting solutions.

 > [!note] Sources
 > https://www.mongodb.com/resources/languages/pymongo-tutorial